 Andrew Little's practice focuses on competition/antitrust, commercial litigation and international arbitration.
 He recently returned from two years seconded to the Department of Justice, serving as General Counsel at Canada's Competition Bureau.

-While at the Competition Bureau, Andrew served as lead counsel on mergers, misleading advertising and price representations, abuse of dominance and intellectual property matters.
+Andrew's competition/antitrust law experience ranges from nascent investigations and complaints, to hotly-contested hearings and appeals.
+While at the Competition Bureau, he served as lead counsel on mergers, misleading advertising and price representations, abuse of dominance and intellectual property matters.

-During over 20 years as a litigator based in Toronto and Calgary, Andrew has led major litigation and international arbitration matters, and handled government investigations, in a wide variety of industries, from manufacturing and retail sales (in-store and Internet), to large-scale construction projects, energy, petrochemicals, mining and transportation.
+During over 20 years as a litigator based in Toronto and Calgary, Andrew has led major litigation and international arbitration matters, and handled government investigations, in a wide variety of industries, from retail sales (in-store and Internet), to large-scale construction projects, energy, petrochemicals, mining and transportation.

 Andrew served as law clerk for Madam Justice Claire L'Heureux-Dubé at the Supreme Court of Canada in 1990-91.
 He studied law at Dalhousie Law School and Balliol College, Oxford.
 In addition to his law practice, from 2000 to 2007 he taught Corporate Litigation at the Faculty of Law, University of Calgary.